By Carlos Harrison

 Carnaval Miami/Calle Ocho

 This is it!
 South Florida’s premier Hispanic event of the year, including what bills itself as the “largest block party in the world,” happens in the heart of Little Havana.
-It actually stretches over 10 days of beauty pageants, sports events, food and concerts, culminating with Calle Ocho, a 23-block street festival.
+It actually stretches over 8 weeks of beauty pageants, sports events, food and Calle Ocho, a 23-block music festival.
 It’s grown to include live salsa, merengue and Caribbean music on 30 stages, and claims to draw a million people.

 APRIL